 “The ones that are on there, I think, are core tactics that almost all abusers use,” said the late Ellen Pence, who helped create the Power and Control Wheel when working at the Domestic Abuse Intervention Project (DAIP).
 The Domestic Abuse Intervention Project (DAIP) began in 1980 in Duluth, Minnesota, United States.
-In 1984 DAIP began creating curricula, or teaching materials, for people to teach to groups of men who battered and abused and to teach to groups of women who were victims of domestic violence.
-The point of creating these teaching materials - and teaching this topic at all - to abusers was to teach abusers alternative, healthier ways of interacting with their intimate partners.
+In 1984, DAIP began creating curricula, or teaching materials, for people to teach to groups of men who battered and abused and to teach to groups of women who were victims of domestic violence.
+The point of creating these teaching materials - and teaching this topic at all - was to teach abusers alternative, healthier ways of interacting with their intimate partners.

 Pence said, “When we were deciding what we were going to teach, we went to those women’s groups and said, “Okay, if we can get these guys [the abusers,] for eight weeks or 10 weeks or 15 or however long we can get them, what would you like us to teach them?
 And out of that eventually came the Power and Control Wheel, those sessions with the women.”
 Another wheel grew from these developments as well: the Equality Wheel.